LaunchPlatform/beancount-black/README.md

 ## Install

 > [!WARNING]
-> Bean-black is deprecated and will remain as is, with no feature updates.
+> Bean-black command-line is deprecated and will remain as is, with no feature updates.
 > It's subject to removal in future versions.
 > In the future, the `beancount-black` package will focus on serving as a Beancount formatter library.
 > Please use [beanhub-cli](https://github.com/LaunchPlatform/beanhub-cli) instead if you need a formatter command-line tool.